JTongay/react-form-validation-example/README.md

 ## React Final Form example with form validations
-This is the source code for this article
+This is the source code for this article [React Form Validation](https://medium.com/@dirk.tongay/form-validation-in-react-can-be-great-ff118cd59672)

 <b>Built with</b>
 - [React](https://reactjs.org)